sindresorhus/pid-port/readme.md

 Get all process IDs from ports.

 Returns a `Promise<Map<number, number>>` with the port as key and the process ID as value.

+## Related

+- [fkill-cli](https://github.com/sindresorhus/fkill-cli) - Uses this package to let you kill the process that occupies a certain port